anushka20403/Sentiment-Analysis-on-Movie-Reviews/README.md

-# Sentiment Analysis on IMDB movie reviews
+# Sentiment Analysis on IMDB movie reviews dataset (25000 rows)

 To view the jupyter notebooks click on *notebooks* folder.
 It has 3 files.

-NLP- EDA and Data Cleaning.
+NLP- EDA and Data Cleaning(checking for class imbalance and null values, removing stopwords,urls,special characters, expanding contractions,etc ).

-NLP2 - Lemmatization and Word Tokenization (Preprocessing complete) Followed by vectorization using BOW and TF-IDF on unigrams, bigrams, and trigrams.
+NLP2 - Lemmatization and Word Tokenization(word tokenizer from nltk).
+Followed by vectorization using BOW and TF-IDF on unigrams, bigrams, and trigrams.
 Feature importance using Chi-Square.
 Training models like Logistic Regression, Random Forest, and Decision Tree on the features.